swtv-kaist/cs350-fall25/README.md

 ## Course Schedule

-*“Software testers do not make software; they only make them better.” – Anonymous*

 - Sep 1: [Introduction - What is Software Engineering](1-lectures/) [[pdf]](1-lectures/)

 <!--  Feb 28 : <a href="part2-coverage/lec1-Intro-AutomatedSWAnalysis_v11.pptx" download> Introduction2 </a> -->